maxaus2002/ASSESSMENT-2-for-MAST7220/Full Report/README.md

-The Full X Page long report in PDF Form
+This folder contains the;
+  - 34 page long full report
-The RMD code
+  - The RMD code